Thousands of Turkish nationals in Britain trapped in limbo due to Home Office delays

 In another, a man was split from his wife and young son for seven months due to Home Office delays on his visa extension application.
 Another had to miss the funerals of three family members because he could not travel to attend them as a result of the delay.

-Turkish Ambassador Ümit Yalçın told The Independent he was “following very closely” the issues related to the processing of ECAA visas, adding: “We trust that British authorities will swiftly finalise the pending cases which are essentially bureaucratic.”
+Turkish Ambassador Ümit Yalçın told The Independent he was “following very closely” the issues related to the processing of European Community Association Agreement (ECAA) visas for Turkish nationals, adding: “We trust that British authorities will swiftly finalise the pending cases, which are essentially bureaucratic.”

-All of those affected were living and working in the UK on a European Community Association Agreement (ECAA) visa, designed to allow Turkish businesspeople and their families to move to Britain to establish a business.
-The route ceased to exists after the Brexit transition period ended after 2020, but those already in the UK can still apply to extend their visas.
+All of those affected were living and working in the UK on an ECAA visa, designed to allow Turkish businesspeople and their families to move to Britain to establish a business.
+The route ceased to exist after the Brexit transition period ended after 2020, but those already in the UK can still apply to extend their visas.

-Home Office data shows that as of the end of September 2021, 8,251 people were waiting for a decision on their ECAA visa extension application - an increase of 54 per cent on the previous year and 297 per cent on 2019.
+Home Office data shows that, as of the end of September 2021, 8,251 people were waiting for a decision on their ECAA visa extension application – an increase of 54 per cent on the previous year and 297 per cent on 2019.

 Labour MP Feryal Clark, who raised the issue in the House of Commons last week, told The Independent: “Every day I’m getting hundreds of emails in my inbox about this.
 Businesspeople are here, they’ve sent in their papers, they’ve got all of their tax returns and receipts in – done all the right things – but they’re left waiting.